Personal Injury Protection for Car Insurance Explained

 Cost Considerations for PIP Coverage

 The cost of personal injury protection insurance varies widely based on your location, coverage limits, and personal factors.
-On average, PIP adds roughly $172 to a six-month auto policy (approximately $344 annually) for a driver with a clean record — though actual costs differ significantly by state and insurer.
-In optional states, major carriers like USAA, Geico, and State Farm often offer PIP starting under $15 per month.
+PIP costs are generally embedded within the total premium in mandatory no-fault states and can add anywhere from $200–$1,000+ per year depending on your state and selected limits.
+In optional states, major carriers like USAA, Geico, and State Farm often offer PIP starting well under $15 per month.

 State-mandated minimums and no-fault laws significantly impact pricing: